shalevv123/ClusterAllocator/README.md

 &emsp;  :param runTime: Runtime cap for the solver (in seconds) .

 &emsp;  :param detailedPrint: True if you want a detailed print of the result.

-(See toDisplayString for more information)
+&emsp; (See toDisplayString for more information)

 &emsp;  :param saveResult: True if you want to save the results in an xml file.

-(See saveSolution for more information)
+&emsp; (See saveSolution for more information)

 &emsp;  :param resultFileName: if "saveResult" is True this is the name of the file.